Quantum algorithms for Uhlmann transformation: Main results

 \subsubsection{Square root fidelity estimation}

 The Uhlmann transformation algorithm is applicable to estimating the square root fidelity between states $\rho^\sA$ and $\sigma^\sA$.
-The key idea of our approach is to first implement the transformation and then run an optimal algorithm that estimates the absolute value of the inner product between two pure states~\cite{Wang2024OptimalFidelityPure, wang2024sampleoptimal}.
+The key idea of our approach is to first implement the transformation, and then run an optimal algorithm that estimates the absolute value of the inner product between two pure states~\cite{Wang2024OptimalFidelityPure, wang2024sampleoptimal}.
 Due to the Uhlmann's theorem, the output coincides with the square root fidelity $\sqrt{\rF}(\rho^\sA, \sigma^\sA)$.
-Detailed discussion is shown in \Cref{sec:fidelity estimation}.
+This approach provides algorithms for estimating the fidelity based on the Uhlmann transformation, in the purified query, purified sample, and mixed sample access models.